 The rest of this article is available to Mount Vernon News subscribers.
 To continue reading, please log in or purchase a subscription.
 Login to the e-edition.
 The article will only be available for thirty (30) days.

 Bill Amick/News The Bouton sisters, from left, Ella, Audrey and Jillian, accepted Knox County Dairy Service Unit awards for their family’s Kokosing Farms, Saturday in Fredericktown.
-Purchase
+Buy Now

 Bill Amick/News Outgoing Knox County Dairy Queen Amanda Burke, center, introduced Melissa Mickley, left, as her successor and Tori Anders, right, as 2014 Dairy Princess at Saturday’s annual meeting of the Knox County Dairy Service Unit.
-Purchase
+Buy Now

 Comments are closed.